Silvertip Tetra (Hasemania nana) Species Profile & Care Guide

 |GH||5 - 20|

-Origins of the Silvertip Tetra
+Natural Habitat of the Silvertip Tetra

-Silvertip Tetras are native to Sao Francisco river basin in Brazil in South America.
+Silvertip Tetras are native to the Sao Francisco river basin in Brazil in South America.
 They inhabit slow-moving water in creeks, small tributaries and streams away from the main river channels.
 You can find them in both black and white water environments with an abundance of vegetation for shelter, breeding and food.

 Other Tetras of interest